 Multi-Valent Predicates and Quantifiers In the case of multi-valent predicates being combined with quantifiers, we typically have a combination of variables and constant symbols as arguments of the predicates.
-Indefinite noun phrases are typically translated using the existential quantifier. - (21) Mary knows all the professors. $\forall x(PROFESSOR(x) \rightarrow KNOW(m,x))$ lit.
+Indefinite noun phrases are typically translated using the existential quantifier.
+(21) Mary knows all the professors. ∀x(PROFESSOR(x) → KNOW(m,x)) lit.
 "For all x it is the case that if x is a professor, then Mary knows x."
-(22) Sugar married a combou - (22) Susan married a cowboy. $\exists x(COWBOY(x) \land MARRY(s,x))$ lit.
-"For some x it is the case that x is a cowboy and Susan married x."16 - (23) Ringo lives in a yellow submarine. ∃x(YELLOW(x) ∧ SUBMARINE(x) ∧ LIVE_IN(r,x)) lit.
+(22) Susan married a cowboy. ∃x(COWBOY(x) ∧ MARRY(s,x)) lit.
+"For some x it is the case that x is a cowboy and Susan married x."16 (23) Ringo lives in a yellow submarine. ∃x(YELLOW(x) ∧ SUBMARINE(x) ∧ LIVE_IN(r,x)) lit.
+"For some x it is the case that x is yellow, and x is a submarine, and that lit.
 "For some x it is the case that x is yellow, and x is a submarine, and that Ringo lives in x."
 16We might be tempted to drop the indefinite determiner and formulate just MARRY(s,c).
 However, note that "a cowboy" and "the cowboy" are different, in the sense that the former is a not further defined individual in the set of cowboys, while the latter refers to a particular individual.
-Section 2: Historical Notes Section 3: Basic Definitions Section 4: Translating to Predicate Logic Section 5: Inference and Predicate Logic Section 6: Evaluating Predicate Logic Expressions i. $\exists x(MAN(x) \land (\forall y(WOMAN(y) \rightarrow LOVE(x,y))))$ lit.
+Section 1: Recap of Lecture 21 Section 2: Historical Notes Section 3: Basic Definitions Section 4: Translating to Predicate Logic Section 5: Inference and Predicate Logic Section 6: Evaluating Predicate Logic Expressions Summary i. $\exists x(MAN(x) \land (\forall y(WOMAN(y) \rightarrow LOVE(x,y))))$ lit.
 "Fore some x it is the case that x is a man and (for all y it is the case that if y is a woman then x loves y)." ii. $\forall y(WOMAN(y) \rightarrow (\exists x(MAN(x) \land LOVE(x,y))))$ lit.
 "For all y it is the case that if y is a woman then there is an x which is a man and loves y."
 (25) All that glitters is not gold. i. $\forall x(GLITTER(x) \rightarrow \neg GOLD(x))$ lit.
 "For all x it is the case that if x glitters then x is not gold." ii. $\neg \forall x(GLITTER(x) \rightarrow GOLD(x))$ lit.
 "It is not the case for all x that if x glitters then x is gold."
 Note: In the first case the ambiguity is between whether the existential quantifier scopes over the universal quantifier, or the other way around.
 In the second example the ambiguity is whether the negation scopes over the universal quantifier or the other way around.
-Section 1: Recap of Lecture 22 Section 2: Historical Notes Section 3: Basic Definitions Section 4: Translating to Predicate Logic Section 5: Inference and Predicate Logic Section 6: Evaluating Predicate Logic Expressions
+Section 1: Recap of Lecture 21 Section 2: Historical Notes Section 3: Basic Definitions Section 4: Translating to Predicate Logic Section 5: Inference and Predicate Logic Section 6: Evaluating Predicate Logic Expressions Summary